 From Deciding to Building

 A specification is not a system.
 It is a precise account of a system that does not yet exist, and the distance between the two is the distance this article is about.
-The Deciding phase ended with an organisation that had, at last, converted its situation into something buildable: a bounded, described, owned account of what it had decided to make true.
+Deciding ended with an organisation that had, at last, converted its situation into something buildable: a bounded, described, owned account of what it had decided to make true.
 That account is real work, hard-won.
 It is also, on its own, inert.
 Nobody has built anything.

 1. What Deciding Produced

-The Deciding phase ran a particular path.
+Deciding ran a particular path.
 It began with Language; the discipline of describing the domain precisely enough to decide within it at all, Ohno’s work and Evans’s.
 It moved to Structure; understanding how the parts of the organisation relate when a decision is made, Beer’s work and Conway’s and Ackoff’s.
-It moved to Agency; the capacity of the people in the room to commit, to exclude, to choose rather than default, Simon’s work and Boyd’s and Kegan’s.
+It moved to Agency; the capacity of the people deciding to commit, to exclude, to choose rather than default, Simon’s work and Boyd’s and Kegan’s.
 And it ended at an Event: not a disruption arriving from outside, but a specific, bounded, buildable thing produced from the inside.
 The decision, properly made, is the Event.
 It is the trigger.

 This matters because of what kind of object the Event is.
 It is not a strategy, which is a direction.
 It is not an intention, which is a wish.
 It is a specification: precise enough that someone other than its author could build from it, bounded enough that its edges are known, owned by someone who will answer for it.
-The Deciding phase, at its honest end, does not produce a better opinion about what to do.
+Deciding, at its honest end, does not produce a better opinion about what to do.
 It produces a thing with edges.
 And a thing with edges can be handed to someone else, which is exactly what makes the next phase possible and exactly what makes it dangerous.

 2. Why the Specification Cannot Simply Be Executed